Introduction

 User Management

 A feature that allows the administrators to manage users' team ownership and their authentication and authorization access to tiCrypt.
-It essentially allows an admin to grant users' activation status, and their belonging to the collaboration collectives like teams, and projects.
+It allows an admin to grant users' activation status and belonging to the collaboration collectives like teams and projects.
 Permissions are used here as access control lists over the underlying PKI.
-All the actions for this feature are not required to be done one at a time; but rather as bulk edits and that's a capability that tiCrypt provides.
+All the actions for this feature are not required to be done one at a time; but instead as bulk edits, and that's a capability that tiCrypt provides.

 Team Management

-To allow for resource constraints on a collection of users, the idea of teams has been introduced in tiCrypt.
-This management is with the administrators- as it allows one to add/ remove users and edit to the concerned resource limits.
+Team Management allows for resource constraints on a collection of users.
+This management belongs to the administrators, enabling one to add/ remove users and edit to the concerned resource limits.

 Project Management

-To manage the trade-off between friction and ease of access; projects are the idea that allows resources to be tagged against them and then allow authorization to all the users in that.
-Essentially, a security tagging mechanism that allows for any type of resource, even drives or VMs to be protected, and only shared with other users who are part of that project.
-Once a resource or group has been tagged by a project label, the way it can be manipulated or accessed is significantly restricted.
+Project Management coordinates the trade-off between friction and ease of access; projects are the tool that allows resources to be tagged against them and then enable authorization to all the users in that instance.
+Essentially, a security tagging mechanism allows for any resource, even drives or VMs, to be protected and only shared with other users who are part of that project.
+Once a project label has tagged a resource or group, the way it can be manipulated or accessed is significantly restricted.

 Backups

 As the name suggests, this feature allows admins to create a backup of collections of users/projects/teams specified by domains.
-This can be done incrementally or as a full backup; allowing for kind of a checkpoint mechanism, but again with the encryption at its root.
+This action can be executed incrementally or as a full backup, allowing for a checkpoint mechanism with the encryption at its root.

 Escrow

 All tiCrypt resources are encrypted under PKI.
 At its core, each user has a private key that can be used to decrypt the user's copy of the resource encryption key.
-Should a user lose their key, the data (files, messages, drives) is impossible to recover, just given the academic limits the encryption entails.
-In order to allow users to regain access to their data in case of key loss or to allow data access for law enforcement in extenuating circumstances, tiCrypt provides a sophisticated key-escrow mechanism that can recover a user's private key and thus re-establish access- and that's the Escrow mechanism.
-This is achieved by the idea of segregation of duties and posing a limit to one's admin power- essentially imposing increased friction to reduce the chance of any fraud.
+Should a user lose their key, the data (files, messages, drives) is impossible to recover, given the theoretical limits the encryption entails.
+To allow users to regain access to their data in case of private key loss or to enable data access for law enforcement in extenuating circumstances, tiCrypt provides a sophisticated key-escrow mechanism that can recover a user's private key and thus re-establish access.
+This result is achieved by the idea of segregation of duties and posing a limit to one's admin power- essentially imposing increased friction to reduce the chance of fraud.